3 years full-time (plus optional placement year)

 Everyone learns at a different rate, so the number of hours will vary from person to person.
 In UK higher education the expectation is that full-time students will spend 1,200 hours a year learning.

-You can find detailed descriptions of our facilities on our website, including laboratory space, our recording studios, digital media suite, computing classroom and the University’s recently opened Nanotechnology Research Centre.
+You can find detailed descriptions of our facilities on our website, including laboratory space, recording studios, clean room, computing classroom and the University’s recently opened Nanotechnology Research Centre.

 You will be based in the Department of Electronic Engineering, on Campus West.